Lessons from Building ActSolo.AI - An AI Teleprompter and Scene Partner for My Wife

 What’s Next

-Then, we will eventually make this a produt offering under my wife’s business, Cameraon Creative.
+When all of this comes together for a reliable, actor-friendly, cross-device rehearsal experience, then, we will eventually make this a product offering under my wife’s business, Cameraon Creative.